-Demonstrates that you have met rigorous professional standards of both RICS and CICES.
+Demonstrate that you have met the rigorous professional and ethical standards of both RICS and CICES.

 “The dual designation of MRICS and CICES is a truly meaningful recognition of the breadth and depth of expertise that geospatial professionals bring to the table.
 Many of us began our careers rooted in civil engineering surveying and have evolved into roles that demand a nuanced understanding of both engineering and surveying disciplines and the data that supports and enables both.
 This collaboration between RICS and CICES is not just a membership milestone—it’s a strategic alignment that reflects the realities of modern practice.
 It signals a shared commitment to technical rigour, professional integrity, and the kind of interdisciplinary thinking that’s essential to shaping resilient infrastructure and delivering geospatial and location data intelligence at scale.
 For our sector, it’s a future-facing move that validates the hybrid skillsets we’ve cultivated and reinforces the value we add across the built and natural environment.”